Support CenterAdd your email domain

 Wix Domains

-Please ensure to remove the trailing dot ('.') from your DNS values, otherwise the record will fail.
+Ensure you remove the trailing dot ('.') from your DNS values, otherwise the record will fail.

 For example: